Hurt While Walking or Jogging?

 Who is Liable for Pedestrian Accidents in New Jersey?

 The driver of the vehicle is often at fault in cases involving pedestrian vs. car accidents.
-Vehicle operators and pedestrians alike must exercise reasonable care when on the road.
+Vehicle operators and pedestrians alike must exercise reasonable care when on the road and should obey New Jersey’s pedestrian safety regulations.

 For drivers, this includes staying alert and looking out for pedestrians crossing the road, especially at crosswalks.
 Drivers owe a special duty of care to children, who are physically smaller and who are not expected to know the rules of the road.
 For pedestrians, the duty of care includes looking both ways before crossing and using designated crosswalks at the correct time.